 5 ways to improve your WiFi signal

 A bad WiFi signal will slow down your installed mobile broadband connection, even if you have great 4G LTE or 3G coverage.
 A slow connection can make online activities, like video streaming and online gaming, all but impossible.
-If a bad WiFi signal is bringing you down, try improving it with these five tricks:
+If a bad signal is bringing you down, try to improve your WiFi signal with these five tricks:

 1. Install a directional antenna.
 A directional antenna sends and receives radio waves in one direction, the direction of the nearest cellular tower.
 By focusing radio transmission in one direction, these antennas minimize signal loss and maximizes range.
 No other solution boosts the signal strength of your local network as much as a directional antenna.